WORLD LITERATURE I (ENG 251)

 Your textbook or other print sources for stories that you want to discuss in your essay

-You will write this exam in the Testing Center on the Blackboard testing system.
 There is no time limit, so be sure that you enter the Testing Center early enough to allow yourself as much time as you think you may need.
-An hour or two should be plenty.
+Allow yourself about two hours.
 You may use a dictionary.
-Be sure to edit your work carefully before submitting it to Blackboard.
+Be sure to edit your writing carefully before submitting it to Blackboard.

 This time you will make up your own reading response question to three selections you have chosen.
 At least one selection must be from Unit four; the other two may be from any readings you have done during the course.
 The three texts should have some interesting theme in common that you can examine, noting similarities and differences.
 Be sure there is some point to your comparisons, some answer to the question, "so what?"
 Be sure also to use plenty of examples from the three texts you have selected to support your comments about them.